storesafe/cordova-sqlite-storage/README.md

 # Support

+Community support is available via the new Google group: http://groups.google.com/group/pgsqlite

 If you have an issue with the plugin please check the following first:
 - You are using the latest version of the Plugin Javascript & Objective-C source from this repository.
 - You have installed the Javascript & Objective-C correctly.
 - You have included the correct version of the cordova Javascript and SQLitePlugin.js and got the path right.
-- You have registered the plugin properly.
+- You have registered the plugin properly in `config.xml`.

 If you still cannot get something to work:
 - Make the simplest test program necessary to reproduce the issue and try again.